 - high-pressure feedwater heaters

 Low-pressure feedwater heaters

-The condensate from condensate pumps then passes through several stages of low pressure feedwater heaters, in which the temperature of the condensate is increased by heat transfer from steam extracted from the low pressure turbines.
-There are usually three or four stages of low pressure feedwater heaters connected in the cascade.
-The condensate exits the low pressure feedwater heaters at approximately p = 1 MPa, t = 150°C and enters the deaerator.
+The condensate from condensate pumps then passes through several stages of low-pressure feedwater heaters, in which the temperature of the condensate is increased by heat transfer from steam extracted from the low-pressure turbines.
+There are usually three or four stages of low-pressure feedwater heaters connected in the cascade.
+The condensate exits the low-pressure feedwater heaters at approximately p = 1 MPa, t = 150°C, and enters the deaerator.
 The main condensate system also contains a mechanical condensate purification system for removing impurities.
 The feedwater heaters are self-regulating.
-It means that the greater the flow of feedwater the greater the rate of heat absorption from the steam and the greater the flow of extraction steam.
+It means that the greater the flow of feedwater, the greater the rate of heat absorption from the steam and the greater the flow of extraction steam.

-There are non-return valves in the extraction steam lines between the feedwater heaters and turbine.
-These non-return valves prevent the reverse steam or water flow in case of turbine trip, which causes rapid decrease in the pressure inside the turbine.
+There are non-return valves in the extraction steam lines between the feedwater heaters and the turbine.
+These non-return valves prevent the reverse steam or water flow in case of turbine trip, which causes a rapid decrease in the pressure inside the turbine.
 Any water entering the turbine in this way could cause severe damage to the turbine blading.

 High-pressure feedwater heaters

-The high pressure feedwater heaters are heated by extraction steam from the high pressure turbine, HP Turbine.
+The high-pressure feedwater heaters are heated by extraction steam from the high-pressure turbine, HP Turbine.
 Drains from the high-pressure feedwater heaters are usually routed to the deaerator.

 The feedwater (water 230°C; 446°F; 6,5MPa) is pumped into the steam generator through the feedwater inlet.[/lgc_column]